Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

-Further annealing removes most of the oxides, despite the presence of the graphene overlayer.
+Further annealing of our graphene/GaSb(001) samples removes most of the oxides, despite the presence of the graphene overlayer.
 After annealing at $515^\circ$C with an Sb$_2$/Sb$_1$ flux, no oxide components are detected in the Sb 3d or Ga 3p core levels, suggesting that the GaSb-oxides have fully desorbed.
 We also observe a finite O 1s core level intensity that decreases as a result of the $515^\circ$C anneal, and decreases further after the 540$^\circ$C anneal.
-At this point the chemical state of the remaining oxygen above $515^\circ$C is unclear, since no oxide components are detected in the Ga 3p, Sb 3d, or C 1s core levels, indicating that neither the GaSb substrate nor the graphene itself is oxidized (Supplemental Fig. \ref{xps_extended}).
-This indicates that the remaining oxygen at high temperature must be weakly coordinated to the graphene or GaSb, yet remain trapped in the near surface region of the sample.
+At this point the chemical state of the remaining oxygen above $515^\circ$C is unclear, since no oxide components are detected in the Ga 3p, Sb 3d, or C 1s core levels, suggesting that neither the GaSb substrate nor the graphene itself is oxidized (Supplementary Figure 3).
+This suggests that the remaining oxygen at high temperature is weakly coordinated to the graphene or GaSb, yet remains trapped in the near surface region of the sample.
 Further experiments are needed to understand the oxygen that remains after nominal GaSb-oxide desorption.
-We find similar results for the native oxide desorption from graphene-terminated GaAs (001) substrates (Supplemental Fig. \ref{gaas}).
-Variations on the anneal, including annealing in a H$_2$/Ar forming gas, also revealed residual oxygen and Sb-oxides after light annealing (Supplemental Fig. \ref{forming}).
+We observe similar native oxides for graphene/GaAs (001) interfaces even after the HCl etch (Supplementary Figure 4).
+Variations on the anneal, including annealing in a H$_2$/Ar forming gas, also revealed residual oxygen and Sb-oxides after light annealing (Supplementary Figure 5).

-Combined RHEED, AFM, SEM and Raman spectroscopy reveal that the interfacial oxides desorb by creating pinholes in the graphene.
+The interfacial oxide desorption creates pinholes in the graphene.
 Fig. \ref{holes} tracks the evolution of surface morphology during native oxide desorption.
 The sample lightly annealed at 350$^\circ$C appears qualitatively smooth with no tears or holes observed in the SEM images (Fig. \ref{holes}a).
-AFM topography reveals a bumpy morphology with height variations of $\sim 2$ nanometers and hints of the underlying GaSb step and terrace morphology, with terrace length $\sim 100$ nm (Fig. \ref{holes}c, left).
+AFM topography reveals a bumpy morphology with height variations of $\sim 2$ nanometers and hints of the underlying GaSb step and terrace morphology, with terrace length $\sim 100$ nm (Fig. \ref{holes}b, left).
 We attribute the slightly bumpy morphology to the presence of some interfacial oxides.
 Raman spectroscopy at this stage shows sharp $G$ and $2D$ bands with no detectable $D$ peak, which is commonly used as a metric to indicate minimal defects in the graphene.
+These measurements show that before oxide desorption, the transferred graphene has a relatively low defect density.